-The signs can speak in one of four different languages, English, Urdu, Bengali and Gujarati.
+The signs can speak in four different languages, English, Urdu, Bengali and Gujarati.

 Footstreets may be used at certain times of the day by cars, bicycles and other vehicles.
 Please take care using these streets when they are open to traffic.

-You can go to our city centre pedestrian zone page for details of when the pedestrian area is open to traffic.
+You can go to our Footstreets page for details of when the pedestrian area is open to traffic.

-The Disabled Go website provides detailed disabled access guides to over 1,000 buildings and services in York, including hotels, cinemas, restaurants, solicitors, offices and pubs.
+The Disabled Go website provides detailed disabled accessibility guides to over 1,000 buildings and services in York, including hotels, cinemas, restaurants, solicitors, offices and pubs.

-For a map and a list of specialist toilet facilities around York, go to the changing places website.
+For a map and a list of specialist toilet facilities in York, see the Changing Places website.

-If you're visiting York and do not have a RADAR key from your own council, we can provide one as long as you can provide proof of disability, such as a blue badge or a letter from your doctor.
+If you're visiting York and do not have a RADAR key, we can provide one as long as you can provide proof of disability, such as a blue badge or a letter from your doctor.

 If you cannot collect a key yourself, please contact us for advice.